Kill It Kid: Formation

+Success and breakthrough

 Kill It Kid were signed to One Little Indian Records three months later and began touring the UK.
-In January 2009 they went to Seattle to record their debut album with producer Ryan Hadlock, (Foo Fighters, The Gossip, The Strokes) in Bear Creek Studios After two successful single releases, they released their self-titled debut album in October 2009, to critical acclaim.
+In January 2009 they went to Seattle to record their debut album with producer Ryan Hadlock, (Foo Fighters, The Gossip, The Strokes) in Bear Creek Studios In 2009, they released their self-titled debut album to critical acclaim.
 The album was subsequently nominated for XFM's New Music Award 2010.

-Kill it Kid's second album, Feet Fall Heavy was produced by Leo Abrahams and recorded at Fortress Studios in Shoreditch over a period of ten days; it features samples of Alan Lomax field recordings, and has received widespread critical acclaim.
+Kill it Kid's second album, Feet Fall Heavy (2011) was produced by Leo Abrahams and recorded at Fortress Studios in Shoreditch over a period of ten days; it features samples of Alan Lomax field recordings, and has received widespread critical acclaim.
 Feet Fall Heavy was to be released on 19 September 2011 but distribution was disrupted after rioters set fire to and destroyed a Sony warehouse in Enfield, North London (used by independent-music distributor PIAS) in which most of the existing physical copies of the album were being stored (see: 2011 England riots).

+The band signed a publishing deal with EMI Music in September 2011.
+In late 2012 the band signed a recording contract with Seymour Stein, singing to his label Sire Records.
+The band headed to Los Angeles in the spring of 2013, to begin work on their third studio album You Owe Nothing, released in 2014).
+On 13 November 2015, the members of the band announced they were taking a break from Kill It Kid.

 Kill it Kid have toured the UK and Ireland extensively as well as throughout Europe, with occasional US appearances.
-They have played festivals including South by Southwest (Austin, Texas), and Hop Farm in 2010 (headlined by Bob Dylan).
+They have played festivals including South by Southwest, and Hop Farm in 2010 (headlined by Bob Dylan).

-Their song "Run" featured on the 2013 Samsung commercial "Charge" Directed by Romain Gavras.
+Their song Run featured on the 2013 Samsung commercial "Charge" Directed by Romain Gavras.
 The commercial depicts a man sitting on a beach with scenes from multiple movies rushing at him before he uses voice and motion control to select a movie.